rekhaDevs/samagragovernance.in/src/pages/team/index.md

       his last project involved conceptualising a marketing tech product.
 He has previously also worked at EY.
 His belief that governance is the critical lever to creating sustainable and scalable solutions brought him to Samagra.
-Currently, he is part of the SamagraX team.
+Currently, he is part of the CEO's Office.
     image: /img/aayush_7903.jpg
     linkedInProfile: 'https://www.linkedin.com/in/aayushkedia'
     name: Aayush Kedia
-    project: SamagraX
+    project: CEO's Office
   - bio: >-
       Abhay holds an MBA from Indian Institute of Management Ahmedabad and a dual degree in Mechanical Engineering from Indian Institute of Technology,